-There are three pressure boosting pumping stations in the city.
+There are three pressure boosting pumping stations in the City.
 These pump stations serve the Taylor Avenue, Cottage Heights, and Holly Avenue areas.
 They supply the additional pressure required to serve customers at higher elevations than what can be supplied by the City's gravity fed finished water storage reservoirs.
 All three booster stations are in need of some level of upgrading.
-All three are planned to be equipped with radio communications, a back-up emergency power generator, and enhanced security features.
-The City has hired an engineering firm to provide services to evaluate the current Taylor Avenue and Cottage Heights Booster Pump Stations to determine if the two pump stations can be combined into a single new more economical and productive station and, to determine the best location to site the new replacement booster pump station.
+All three are planned to be equipped with radio communications, a back-up emergency power generator, and enhanced security.

+The City hired an engineering firm who determined that the current Taylor Avenue (which is at the end of its useful life) and the Cottage Heights Booster Pump Stations can be combined into a single new more economical and productive station.
+Land has been purchased for siting this new replacement booster pump station.
+This new booster station is planned to be constructed during the 2016-2017 Fiscal Year.

-The City plans to update the 1998 Water System Master Plan during the 2014-2015 Fiscal Year.
+The City plans to update the 1998 Water System Master Plan during the 2016-2017 Fiscal Year.
 The plan would detail the direction the City would go in improving and expanding the water system.

-The City is completing work on a Drinking Water Source Protection Plan.
-There is a lot of multi-jurisdictional coordination that would be involved with this first ever City of Cottage Grove Drinking Water Source Protection Plan.
-The City received a grant in the amount of \$21,000.00 to fund the implementation phase of this project.
+The City has completed an approved DEQ/OHA Drinking Water Source Protection Plan.
+There was a lot of multi-jurisdictional coordination that was included with this first ever City of Cottage Grove Drinking Water Source Protection Plan.
+The City received two grants in the amount of \$21,000.00 and \$17,250.00 to fund the Phase 1 and Phase 2 implementation of this project.

-Another planned improvement would be to add 2 million gallons a day of additional capacity of Micro-Filtration Membrane filters to the Row River Water Treatment Plant.
+Another planned improvement would be to add 2 million gallons a day of additional membrane filters to the Row River Water Treatment Plant.

-The Public Works Utilities Crew continually repairs, upgrades, and replaces various sized water distribution mains throughout the City on an ongoing basis.
+The Public Works Utilities Crew continually repairs, upgrades, and replaces various sized water distribution mains throughout the City on an on-going basis.